Gone Baby Gone: Production

-Filming took place on site in Boston (mainly South Boston) and extras were often local passers-by.
+Filming took place on location in Boston (mainly South Boston), and extras were often local passers-by.
 Other locations used include the former Quincy Quarries.

 Release

-Released on October 19, 2007, the film grossed $20.3 million in the U.S. and Canada and $14.3 million in other territories, for a worldwide total of $34.6 million against its $19 million budget.
+Released on October 19, 2007, the film grossed $20.3 million in the United States and Canada and $14.3 million in other territories, for a worldwide total of $34.6 million against its $19 million budget.

 The UK release was originally set for December 28, 2007, but was pushed back to June 6, 2008, due to the disappearance of Madeleine McCann.
 The Malaysian release was originally set for September 20, 2007, but was postponed to March 27, 2008, due to the kidnapping and murder of eight-year-old Nurin Jazlin.

 Reception

 Critical response

-Review aggregator Rotten Tomatoes reports that 95% of 182 critics gave the film positive reviews, with an average rating of 7.80/10.
+Review aggregator Rotten Tomatoes reports that 94% of 184 critics gave the film positive reviews, with an average rating of 7.80/10.
 The website's critics consensus reads: "Ben Affleck proves his directing credentials in this gripping dramatic thriller, drawing strong performances from the excellent cast and bringing working-class Boston to the screen."
-Metacritic assigned the film an average score of 72 out of 100, based on 34 critics, indicating "generally favorable reviews".
+Metacritic assigned the film an average score of 72 out of 100, based on 34 critics, indicating "generally favorable" reviews.

-Peter Travers of Rolling Stone raved "The brothers Affleck both emerge triumphant in this mesmerizing thriller," while the New York Post called it "a twisty, morally ambiguous and satisfying neo-noir."
+Peter Travers of Rolling Stone raved, "The brothers Affleck both emerge triumphant in this mesmerizing thriller."
 Patrick Radden Keefe criticized the film for overstating the case in an otherwise laudable attempt to "capture Boston in all its sordid glory," writing that "The result is not so much what Mean Streets did for New York as what Deliverance did for Appalachia."

 Ryan's performance in particular was singled out for acclaim, resulting in wins for the Broadcast Film Critics Association Award for Best Supporting Actress and National Board of Review Award for Best Supporting Actress, as well as nominations for the Academy Award, Golden Globe Award, and Screen Actors Guild Award.

-In an issue of Vrij Nederland, Dutch critic and writer Arnon Grunberg called the book good, but the movie better, saying "Gone Baby Gone might not be a perfect film, but it's definitely an important one, if only to raise the question: 'What is home?'"
+In an issue of Vrij Nederland, Dutch critic and writer Arnon Grunberg called the book good, but the movie better, saying "Gone Baby Gone might not be a perfect film, but it's an important one, if only to raise the question: 'What is home?'"